 And he did that with the same type of respect, but he did it with respect and discipline.

-What I think Colin Kaepernick's problem was.
+What I think Colin Kaepernick's problem is.

-Didn't the LA Dodgers didn't the Dodgers sorry, the Dodgers do that?
+Didn't the L.A.
+Dodgers, didn't the Dodgers, sorry, the Dodgers do that?

-Um not LA at the time.
+Not L.A. at the time.

 Didn't the Dodgers also do that with Jackie Robinson?